Thursday, August 13, 2009

 Raid and vulgarities: Venezuelan futbol

 Going to a soccer game in Venezuela is the same as going to a Red Sox/ Yankees game, but just everyone is on crack.
-Upon arrival I made the assumption that all the fire shooting from the hands of fanaticos originated from special fire-spouting devices that one can only purchase in Venezuela.
+Upon arrival, I made the assumption that the fire shooting from the hands of fanaticos originated from special fire-spouting devices that one can only purchase in Venezuela.

-Upon further inspection, though, I realized they were cans of RAID with a lighter held to the spout.
+Upon further inspection, though, I realized they were cans of Raid with a lighter held to the spout.
 So that’s fun to inhale in an enclosed space.

 I got pretty decked out for this game and even bought my own devil horns to celebrate the red glory that is the Caracas fútbol team.